CP1404/Practicals/prac_03/README.md

 ### Your repo must be public!
 **It is essential that you leave your practicals repo public.**
-**Do NOT make your repository private or it will not be assessed.**
+**Do NOT make your repository private, or it will not be assessed.**

 **From now on (seriously, for every prac for the rest of the subject)**, when you finish a task, do a commit with a meaningful message.